Data-Efficient and Interpretable Tabular Anomaly Detection: DIAD Framework

+In DIAD framework, we propose optimizing the tree structures of NodeGA$^2$M by gradients to maximize the PID objective -- the variance of sparsity -- meanwhile setting the leaf weights $\bm{W}$ in Eq.~\ref{eq:odt} as the sparsity of each leaf, so the final output is the sum of all sparsity values (anomalous levels) across trees.
+We overview the DIAD in Alg.~\ref{alg:pid_update}.
+Details of DIAD framework are described below.

-\paragraph{Estimating volume and the data ratio} The above objectives require estimating \% of volume $V_l$ and \% of data $D_l$ for each leaf $l$.
-However, calculating volume exactly is not trivial in an oblivious decision tree since it involves complicated rules extractions.
-Instead, we sample random points uniformly in the input space, and count the number of the random points that end up in each tree leaf.
-And more points in a leaf indicate higher volume.
-To avoid the zero count in the denominator, we use Laplacian smoothing, which adds a constant $\delta$ to each count.
-We find it's crucial to set a large $\delta$, around 50-100, to encourage models to ignore the tree leaves with fewer counts.
-Similarly, we estimate $D_l$ by counting the data ratio in each mini-batch.
-We add $\delta$ for both $V_l$ and $D_l$.
+\paragraph{\textbf{Estimating PID}} The PID objective is based on estimating the ratio of volume $V_l$ and the ratio of data $D_l$ for each leaf $l$.
+However, exact calculation of the volume is not trivial in an efficient way for an oblivious decision tree as it requires complex rules extractions.
+Instead, we sample random points, uniformly in the input space, and count the number of the points that end up at each tree leaf as the empirical mean.
+More points in a leaf would indicate a larger volume.
+To avoid the zero count in the denominator, we employ Laplacian smoothing, adding a constant $\delta$ to each count.\footnote{It is empirically observed to be important to set a large $\delta$, around 50-100, to encourage the models ignoring the tree leaves with fewer counts.} Similarly, we estimate $D_l$ by counting the data ratio in each batch.
+We add $\delta$ to both $V_l$ and $D_l$.

+\paragraph{\textbf{Normalizing sparsity}} The sparsity and thus the trees' outputs can have very large values up to 100s and can create challenges to gradient optimizations for the downstream layers of trees, and thus inferior performance in semi-supervised setting (Sec.~\ref{sec:ablation}).
+To address this, similar to batch normalization, we propose linearly scaling the estimated sparsity to be in [-1, 1] to normalize the tree outputs.
+We note that the linear scaling still preserves the ranking of the examples as the final score is a sum operation across all sparsity.
+Specifically, for each leaf $l$, the sparsity $s_l$ is:

+\paragraph{\textbf{Temperature annealing}} We observe that the soft relaxation approach for tree splits in NodeGA$^2$M, EntMoid (which replace $\mathbb{I}$ in Eq.~\ref{eq:odt}) does not perform well with the PID objective.
+We attribute this to Entmoid (similar to Sigmoid) being too smooth, yielding the resulting value similar across splits.
+Thus, we propose to make the split gradually from soft to hard operation during optimization:

+\paragraph{\textbf{Updating leafs' weight}} When updating the leaf weights $\bm{W}$ in Eq.~\ref{eq:odt} in each step to be sparsity, to stabilize its noisy estimation due to mini-batch and random sampling, we apply damping to the updates.
+Specifically, given the step $i$, sparsity $s_l^i$ for each leaf $l$, and the update rate $\gamma$ (we use $\gamma=0.1$):

-\paragraph{Regularization} To encourage diverse trees, we introduce a per-tree dropout noise on the estimated momentum to make each tree operate on a different subset of samples in a mini-batch.
-We also restrict each tree to only split on $\rho\%$ of features randomly to promote diverse trees (Supp.~\ref{appx:hparams}).
+\paragraph{\textbf{Regularization}} To encourage diverse trees, we introduce a novel regularization approach: per-tree dropout noise on the estimated momentum.
+We further restrict each tree to only split on $\rho\%$ of features randomly to promote diverse trees (see Appendix.~\ref{appx:hparams} for details).

-\paragraph{Updating leafs' weight} We set the leafs' response as the sparsity to reflect the degree of the anomaly.
-However, since sparsity estimation involves randomness, we set the response as the damped value of sparsity to stabilize the performance.
-Specifically, given the training step $i$, sparsity $s_l^i$ for each leaf $l$, and the update rate $\gamma$: